Malachov/predictit/README.md

 <img src="https://raw.githubusercontent.com/Malachov/predictit/master/table_of_results.png" width="620" alt="Table of results"/>
 </p>

-Return type of main predict function depends on config.
+Return type of main predict function depends on `configation.py`.
 It can return best prediction as array or all predictions array or plot as div string or dictionary or detailed results.

 ## Oficial repo and documentation links